-The picture shows the Ventnor radar site.
+The picture shows the radar site at Poling, Sussex, 1945.
 Wires supporting dipole transmitter antenna elements were strung between the three 300 ft tall towers to create an array aerial forming a horizontal fan shaped transmitter beam.

 SOME FURTHER WARTIME DEVELOPMENTS IN RADAR